AbdulMah/AirBnB_clone_v2/README.md

 # MAHAMAN MALAM Abdoulkarim<amahamn@gmail.com>
-# Atuhaire Collins, no feedback and response
+# ABENEZER GOLDA, no feedback and response
 0x00.
 AirBnB clone - The console
 # This file lists all individuals having contributed content to the respository.